EthanRush/ethan/README.md

 # Ethan Rush Portfolio

-Ethan Rush is a engineer, and software developer.
+Ethan Rush is an engineer, and software developer.